Role

 Round #2 Resutls & Takeaways

-My goals for Tree Testing were to test the sub navigation, based on new main navigation from the second round of Card Sorting.
-For reference, I staggered the Card and Tree tests, in efforts to maximize the limited timeline.
-I asked participants that coincide with the persona user paths, regarding "New to Skin Care?" and "Shop by Ingredients".
+My goals for Tree Testing were to test the Sub Navigation, based on the New Main Navigation from the second round of Card Sorting.
+For reference, I staggered the Card and Tree Tests in efforts to maximize the limited timeline.
+I surveyed participants within the Expert and Beginner personas regarding the "New to Skin Care?" and "Shop by Ingredients" UI paths.

 insights